openwdl/learn-wdl/README.md

 # learn-wdl
 ![WDL icon](/images/wdl-icon.png)

-- Educational materials for learning WDL (Workflow Description Language)
+- The Workflow Description Language (WDL) is a way to specify data processing workflows with a human-readable and -writeable syntax.
+It was originally developed for genomics, but can be extended to other domain.
+About the open WDL language - [link](https://openwdl.org/)
-- About the open WDL language - [link](https://openwdl.org/)
+- This Repo contains educational materials for learning WDL (Workflow Description Language)
 - **IMPORTANT** This Repo uses `cromwell-50.jar` for testing all WDL example scripts

 # Language